Reading time: ~10min

 There are many more data classification types and all of them can be helpful depending on the context we are in.

-However, arguably the most important data classification type is along the criterion of the degree of organisation.
-In that we distinguish between structured, semi structured and unstructured data.
+However, arguably the most important data classification type is along the the degree of organisation.
+We can distinguish between structured, semi structured and unstructured data.

 What is structured, semi structured and unstructured data?